kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 </html>
 {% endprism %}

-All examples run from their own folder using an "index.html" file, which references a `scripts.js` file.
-Either "index.html" or `scripts.js` will change with each new example, and new files may be added or subtracted to each example.
+All examples run from their own folder using an `index.html` file, which references a `scripts.js` file.
+Either `index.html` or `scripts.js` will change with each new example, and new files may be added or subtracted to each example.

-All examples use some form of the XMLHttpRequest browser object.
+All examples use some form of the `XMLHttpRequest` browser object.
 Because of this, they need to run from a web server instead of as a local file in a web browser.
 <a name="what-is-ajax"></a>
 <h3 class="h3-guide">What Is AJAX</h3>
-First, understand that XMLHttpRequest, or "XHR", is the heart of any AJAX code.
+First, understand that `XMLHttpRequest`, or "XHR", is the heart of any AJAX code.
 With that in mind, <a href="https://xhr.spec.whatwg.org/#introduction" target="blank" title=Read the W3C's XMLHttpRequest specification>the current version of the XMLHttpRequest specification</a> helps to provide the simplest AJAX definition:

 > *"The XMLHttpRequest object is an API for fetching resources."*

-Simply put, XMLHttpRequest fetches, or "requests", information from a server, then places it on a web page.
-It does this "asynchronously", meaning that __XMLHttpRequest loads the information onto the page without needing to reload it.__
+Simply put, `XMLHttpRequest` fetches, or "requests", information from a server, then places it on a web page.
+It does this "asynchronously", meaning that __XHR loads the information onto the page without needing to reload it.__

 "AJAX" stands for _Asynchronous JavaScript + XML_ but other technologies are used besides JavaScript and XML.
 The original definition described it as a group of technologies working together to manage XHR requests inside a web page.

-The technologies were: XMLHttpRequest, JavaScript, XML/XSLT, XHTML, CSS and the Document Object Model (or, "the DOM").
+The technologies were: XHR, JavaScript, XML/XSLT, XHTML, CSS and the Document Object Model (or, "the DOM").
 XML was the recommended data type but other data types can be used...text files, HTML files, images and (more so than anything else), JSON.

 XHTML can be used as the presentation layer along with CSS.
 But using HTML5 instead of XHTML is recommended at the time of this guide's initial publish date.
 <a name="brief-history-ajax"></a>